ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 Docker or Kubernetes for example, have a CLI written in go.
 These were written using a framework called cobra.
 And that's exactly what I'm going to use to show you how to write your own simple CLI with golang.
-I’m also going to show you ways to provide parameters like environment variables and config files to your CLI, so you can do more that just the basics.
+I'm also going to show you ways to provide parameters like environment variables and config files to your CLI, so you can do more than just the basics.

 # Getting started
 The framework Cobra provides a generator that adds some boilerplate code for you.